Paul Robinson (American football): Professional career

 For his career, he gained 2,947 yards on 737 carries for a 4.0 average with 24 touchdowns.
 He caught 90 passes for 612 yards (a 6.8 average) for two touchdowns.
 He returned 40 kicks for 924 yards, a 23.1 average, and he returned two punts for one yard.

 In 1974, he played for the Birmingham Americans of the World Football League, where he helped the Americans win the WFL’s only championship game before the team folded during the offseason.

 Personal life

 Paul Robinson was married to the late Arlene (Hines) Robinson.
 They had three daughters and also a son, Paul Harvey "PJ" Robinson Jr., who died in 2009.
-Paul is also the granduncle of University of Texas running back Bijan Robinson.
-He currently resides in Safford, Arizona.
+His brother Cleo was also a high school hurdler at Marana, played on its first state champion football team, and later served as a football official for decades in the Pac-12 conference.
+Paul is also the granduncle of Atlanta Falcons running back Bijan Robinson, Cleo's grandson, who gained 976 rushing yards in his rookie season (coming in fifth in rookie of the year voting), and 1,456 yards in his second season (2024), with 3,350 yards from scrimmage in two years.

+Robinson currently resides in Safford, Arizona.
+Robinson operated a nightclub in Safford, the Blue Magic, which had been the only black owned business in Safford.
+Before the club, he also did work in mines and was a substitute teacher.
+He served as an assistant coach at Eastern Arizona, and ultimately became a probation officer in Graham County, Arizona.
+In 2007, he received the Pride of Safford Award from city officials.

+In 1991, Robinson was inducted into the Pima County Sports Hall of Fame.